Editor's Choice Award

 Color Modes.
 The VPL-VW325ES has the same large selection of preset picture modes for SDR as its predecessor, nine in total.
 As before, there really isn't a dog among them.
 I ultimately zero'd in on the Reference mode, which provides a spectacularly accurate and natural looking image for dark room viewing right out of the box.
 Everything from flesh tones to foliage to other "memory colors" just looked fundamentally right on the 92-inch, 1.3 gain matte white reference screen.
 Little tweaks on the Brightness control and Sony's Contrast Enhancer function were all I really touched based on the content.

-Eventually, I did get around taking measurements and verified that the 325ES in Reference mode measured very well without calibration, though some work with the 2-point grayscale controls and the full RBGCMY color management system for the primaries and secondaries allowed me to nearly zero out any errors.
+Eventually, I did get around taking measurements with Calman calibration software from Portrait Displays and verified that the 325ES in Reference mode measured very well without calibration, though some work with the 2-point grayscale controls and the full RBGCMY color management system for the primaries and secondaries allowed me to nearly zero out any errors.
 For this mode, I stuck with the default D65 color temperature (there are nine options, some of which are duplicates) and ended up lowering the Brightness control to 36 from its default 50 to get the perfect gamma curve in the darkest part of the scale.
 With real content that setting proved deliciously black but unnaturally crushed shadow detail, so with most content I ended up between 42 and 50 to make things look right.
 After calibration, I measured peak white at 39.2 foot-Lamberts on my 92-inch diagonal/1.3 gain screen, or the equivalent of 30.2 ft-L on a 1.0 gain screen.

 The VW325ES recognizes HDR signals and automatically goes into an HDR version of whatever of the nine picture modes you were last in.
 There is no single dedicated HDR mode as is found in most other projectors.
 So if you're watching Reference mode with SDR and pop in an HDR disc, it will switch to the Reference HDR mode.
 However, Reference HDR proved much too dark for effective HDR—it buried the shadows and did almost nothing for peak highlights; it was dull and lifeless in a way that was exactly opposite what the regular Reference mode did with SDR.